ysmood/jdb/readme.md

 It simply executes all your js code to manipulate a `doc` object, and append each js code to a file.
 Each time when you start up the JDB, it executes all the code in the file, and the last time's `doc` object will come back again in the memory.

+It uses json to decrease database file size, which means after all javascript commands are executed, they will become a single json object.

 ****************************************************************************